 3. Previous Accident

 If your Volvo was involved in an accident, the airbag light might come on even if it is minor.
 An accident event will be stored in the SRS module.
 After a car accident, items such as seat belt tensioners, airbags deploy and will need to be replaced.

-Check out these places that offer Volvo SRS Airbag module repair.
+Check out these places that offer Volvo SRS Airbag module repair on eBay.

 Volvo SRS airbag message can also come on when you replace the battery or jump-start the car if your battery died.

 This is because the Volvo SRS module does not operate properly at low voltage.
-Therefore it stores a low voltage fault code in the SRS module, which triggers the SRS Airbag Service Urgent message.
+Therefore it stores a low voltage fault code in the SRS module, triggering the SRS Airbag Service Urgent message.
 Codes related to the low battery can be cleared with a Volvo scanner.